Honey has long been used to sweeten foods and beverages, including tea and coffee.

 Still, even mild clover honey will alter the taste of your coffee compared with neutral-tasting table sugar or other sweeteners.

-If you choose to add honey to your coffee, start with only a small amount of a mild honey like clover to limit how much the taste is altered and adjust how much you add until you have found your sweet spot.
+If you choose to add honey to your coffee but do not want it to alter the flavor too much, start with only a small amount of a mildly-flavored honey.
+Then, adjust how much you add until you find your sweet spot.

 Summary